FAQ ON TAXONOMY

 Pollution Prevention and Control

-Protection of Healthy Ecosystems
+Protection and Restoration of Biodiversity and Ecosystems

 What economic activities are included in the Taxonomy?